MoniPar/tailors_thimble/README.md

 * [Heroku](https://www.heroku.com) - A cloud platform as a service.
 * [SQLite3](https://docs.python.org/3/library/sqlite3.html) - The database provided by Django, used during development.
 * [Bootstrap 4.6.2](https://getbootstrap.com/docs/4.6/getting-started/introduction/) - A Framework for building responsive, mobile-fist sites.
+* [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Provides a |crispy filter and {% crispy %} tag that helps control the rendering behavior of Django forms in a very elegant and DRY way.
+* [W3C Validator](https://validator.w3.org/) - A validator which checks the markup validity of Web documents in HTML, XHTML, SMIL, MathML, etc.
+* [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - A validator which checks the validity of CSS code.
+* [Code Institute's Python Linter](https://pep8ci.herokuapp.com/) - Highlights syntactical and stylistic problems in Python source code.
+* [Autoprefixer CSS Online](https://autoprefixer.github.io/) - A PostCSS plugin which parses CSS and adds vendor prefixes.

 [Back To Top](#table-of-contents)